angular-es/Angular-es/aio-es/content/guide/setup-systemjs-anatomy.md

     <td>

-      Tooling configuration files and folders.
+      Herramientas configuration files and folders.
       Ignore them until you have a compelling reason to do otherwise.
     </td>